blakesouthwood/Santa_Cruz_Python_Preprocessor/README.md

 UPDATE: November 9th, 2023
 I will refactor all of the code using Chat GPT and Bard before Christmas 2023.
+This is going to be pushed out two weeks due to other issues I am having right now.

 I also need to add exceptions and error flagging for mangled switch case form or missing a case where there should be one or a missing endswitch.
 I just realized that because I